epsilon537/boxlambda/docs/build-system.md

 When you run *make hello_world_bit_sw*, the following happens:

 1. Make will run the *hello_world_bit* rule and the *hello_world* software build rule because *hello_world_bit_sw* depends on those.
 2. If there were any changes to the bitstream file or the software image, the latest software is merged into the latest bitstream file.
+See [UpdateMem and XPM Memories](#updatemem-and-xpm-memories).

 ### Verilator Lint Waivers